Things to consider while expanding your dental practice

 - Cash-flow: This is perhaps the most important problem to prepare for.
 Your overheads suddenly go up and you should have enough cash being generated to drive the new location to break-even.

 - Record keeping and data security: This becomes increasingly difficult as the processes get more and more complex and there are additional points that bring vulnerability to your data.

 - Reporting: It becomes difficult to get face to face quick summary reports from your team.
 A well planned reporting structure and processes are needed to keep the practice in its optimum functioning.
 The importance of data analytics and tracking becomes more important.

 How can practice management systems assist in solving the problems of scaling?

-There are several features that can help you manage a multi-location practice.
+There are several features that can help you manage as you are expanding your dental practice.
 However, the most important ones to look at come under the following:

 Establishing better control:

 Modern systems can help you establish better control over all aspects of your practice by features such as: